-Governmental Accounting Standards Board Statement No. 14 established criteria for determining which component units should be considered part of the State of Louisiana for financial reporting purposes.
-The basic criterion for including a potential component unit within the reporting entity is financial accountability.
-The GASB has set forth criteria to be considered in determining financial accountability.
+Governmental Accounting Standards Board Statement No. 14 established criteria for determining which component units should be considered part of the State of Louisiana for reporting purposes.
+The basic criterion for financial including a potential component unit within the reporting entity is financial accountability.
+The GASB has set forth criteria considered financial to be in determining accountability.
 These criteria include:

 - 1. Appointing a voting majority of an organization's governing body, and - a.
 The ability of the police jury to impose its will on that organization and/or - b.
-The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the police jury. - Organizations for which the police jury does not appoint a voting majority but are fiscally dependent on the police jury. - 3.
+The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the police jury. - 2.
+Organizations for which the police jury does not appoint a voting majority but are fiscally dependent on the police jury. - 3.
 Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.